Surcharges

 Learn about AR Automation's surcharge functionality

-A surcharge fee is an additional fee added by a merchant to a transaction when a customer uses a credit card for payment.
-A surcharge fee is applied to cover the costs of accepting credit cards.
-Merchants who choose to surcharge must follow consumer disclosure and other requirements.
+A surcharge fee is added by a merchant as an additional fee to a transaction when a customer uses a bank card or other payment method than cash for a transaction.
+A surcharge fee is applied where permitted to cover the costs of accepting credit cards, and in limited countries, debit cards.
+Merchants who choose to surcharge must follow consumer disclosure and other requirements, which include card brand rules, and country and state laws.

 Implementation Rules